Vav Labs

 A useful production navigation layer should be able to point at the problem: this cell is blocked by a dynamic obstacle, this agent lacks clearance, this movement profile forbids the terrain, this target is reachable only after a cost increase, this cached region was invalidated by this event.
 That kind of explanation saves more time than shaving microseconds off a query nobody understands.

-Diagnostics panel diagram for a Godot pathfinding failure with clearance, blocker, and terrain rule explanations.
+Diagnostics panel diagram for a Godot empty-path failure with clearance, dynamic blocker, and navigation sync explanations.

-No path found is a result.
+An empty path is a result.
 It is not an explanation.

 The gap between prototype and production